UPPMAX/UPPMAX-documentation/docs/cluster_guides/rackham_file_transfer_using_gui.md

 - Create a new site
 - For that site, use all standards, except:
     - Set file protocol to 'SFTP'
-    - Set host name to `rackham-sftp.uppmax.uu.se`
+    - Set host name to `rackham.uppmax.uu.se`
     - Set user name to `[username]`, e.g. `richel`

 ### File transfer overview